Sir Kenneth Mather Memorial Prize

 The Sir Kenneth Mather Memorial Prize of £150 rewards a BSc, MSc or PhD student of any UK University or Research Institution who has shown outstanding performance in the area of quantitative or population genetics.

-This is an annual award pertaining to a project report, dissertation or thesis submitted during the academic year in question.
+The prize is awarded annually and pertains to a project report, dissertation or thesis submitted during the academic year in question.

-The winner will be invited to present their work, usually the at the next Genetics Society sponsored meeting, “Pop Group” following the prize being awarded.
+The winner will be invited to present their work, usually the at a Genetics Society sponsored “Pop Group” meeting.

 Call for Nominations

 Nominations for the 2019/20 award should be submitted to The Genetics Society electronically using the link below, before November 25th, 2020.
 To be eligible for nomination, as a condition of their course, theses/dissertations/project reports are required to be submitted by the student to the nominating University or Institution between 1st September 2019 and 31st August 2020.

 Nominators should supply their Genetics Society membership number on the application form.